MoeskerDev/ms-project3-glossary/README.md

 # Features
 ## Existing Features
 - Web application where users can store and easily access definitions for terms regarding three different growing fields in IT.
-- Backend code and frontend forms to allow users to add new definitions, edit them and delete them.
+- Backend code and frontend forms to allow logged-in users to add new definitions, edit them and delete them.
-- Backend code and frontend functionality for users to search for definitions.
+- Backend code and frontend functionality for all users to search for terms.
-- Dropdown/collapsible/tabs?
+- A dropdown list and accordion element.
-- Alphabetical display of all definitions.
+- Alphabetical display of all terms on all pages.
+- Created my own 404 error page.
-- Display word cloud?
+-

 ----
 ## Left to implement
--
+- word cloud
 -
 -

 ----